birnbaumlab/Gordon-et-al-2022/README.md

 + Copied the project
 + Created a virtual Python environment
 + Install the required packages for the project

+If you ever want to update your current version, simply type:

+   > git pull

+which will update your local repository to the remote repository's latest version.

 See the wiki for information on usage.